-CCP590-591 Theory and Practice of Counseling - 1 credit each
+CCP590 Theory and Practice of Counseling - 1 credit each

-(10 hours of workshops earn one credit.)
-These workshop modules represent an opportunity for students to gain either a new understanding or deeper understanding of current topics in the field of mental health.
-Offered in the Fall and Spring semester, faculty members present workshops on topics relevant to the clinician practitioner.
+These workshops represent an opportunity for students to gain either a new understanding or deeper understanding of current topics in the field of mental health.
+Offered in the fall and spring semester, faculty members present workshops on topics relevant to the clinician practitioner.
 A list of modules being offered is generated prior to the start of the semester and selected during the registration process.
-Please keep in mind that different programs have different requirements for the number of module credits needed.
-Students and alumni are invited to attend additional workshops beyond their program requirement.
+Please note that different programs have different requirements for the number of credits needed.